You are here

 - Dr Shogo Suzuki, Senior Lecturer in Politics, University of Manchester

-The webinar will be moderated by Professor Michael Clarke, Distinguished Fellow, RUSI.
+The webinar was moderated by Professor Michael Clarke, Distinguished Fellow, RUSI.